TsvetoslavGeorgiev/Computational-Project/project_plan.md

 # Studying Exchange Rate Tree-Heterogeneity - Project Plan

-- Comment: where it says "Figure" or "Prove it" below that means it need some actual results to show the idea.
+- Comment: where it says "Figure" or "Prove it" or "demo it" below that means it need some actual results to show the idea.
     - might need a Figure, a compound figure, one or more tables, and possibly some further explanation
         - or a big caption
     - Each would be a section or subsection of the results